Kalanchoe spp.

 Mealybugs

 Mealybugs are insects in the Pseudococcidae family.
-The nymphs and adult females are less than a centimeter long – tiny!
+The nymphs and adult females are less than half an inch long.

 If you spot just a few, you can usually wipe them off with a cotton swab dipped in rubbing alcohol.